mathigon/textbooks/content/matrices/content.md

 These points form a [right triangle](target:tri1), so we can draw upon our knowledge of trigonometry to find the formulas for __x'__ and __y'__.

+{.fixme} Add label for theta.
+{.fixme} Dotted line between A and A'

 {.fixme} This might be confusing for theta > 90º

 Our [{.red}x'](target:xp) value is the opposite of the known angle, so we can use the formula for [sine](gloss:sin) to determine that: